greymatter-io/helm-charts/README.md

 ![](img/dashboard.png)

+## Integration Testing

+Integration testing can be run against this repo via GitHub Actions prior to committing to GitHub.
+The below procedure assumes that you have cloned this repo and are starting from it's base directory (the same location as this README file).

+1. Build the k3d cluster.
+    ```console
+    make k3d
+    ```
+2. Configure your credentials (you will need a Grey Matter LDAP username and password).
+    ```console
+    make credentials
+    ```
+3. Configure secrets.
+    ```console
+    make secrets
+    ```
+4. Run the Grey Matter integration tests.
+    ```console
+    cd test
+    go mod vendor
+    go test -v greymatter_integration_test.go
+    ```

 ## More Documentation

 Additional information on the Helm Charts and Grey Matter configuration can be found in the links below.